BitQCode-Capital/Crisis-Response-Manual/24_Oct_2025/readme.md

 The major incident was **Binance’s restrictive and hidden quantity limits**, which prevented a valid market close order from executing.
 Our trading infrastructure performed as designed, handling authentication, risk checks, and order logic correctly.

+During the event, an API key deletion was performed with the intention of safeguarding capital as an emergency response.
+While this action prevented further unintended trades, it also triggered additional errors in the strategy execution, as the system was unable to access account data or place corrective orders.

+Recommendation: Emergency API key actions should be accompanied by pre-defined fail-safe protocols, automated monitoring, and clear communication to all support teams to minimize secondary errors.

 The new **chunk-based submission method** serves as a contingency for similar exchange-side limitations, ensuring uninterrupted trade execution even when external APIs behave unexpectedly.

 ### **Exchange Response**